asinner/rails_api_versioning/README.md

 #### Pros/Cons
 Pros:
   - Simpler than creating a new mime-type and specifying version number in header

 Cons:
-  - Some consider putting the version numbers in the URL
+  - Some consider putting the version numbers in the URL a bad practice

 ### Send the version in the Accept header
 The following solution comes from an [article](http://www.bignerdranch.com/blog/adding-versions-rails-api/) by Jay Hayes.
 This approach is basically as follows: